dCache/dcache-book2/cookbook-clients.md

 srmcp for SRM v2.2
 ------------------

-### Getting the DCACHE Version
+### Getting the dCache Version

-The `srmping` command will tell you the version of DCACHE.
+The `srmping` command will tell you the version of dCache.
 This only works for authorized users and not just authenticated users.

    [user] $ srmping -2 srm://srm-door.example.org:8443/pnfs
    WARNING: SRM_PATH is defined, which might cause a wrong version of srm client to be executed